SB 68 was written for you.

 $59 per location, per month.
 4 audits per location, pooled across the chain.

 A 30-location operator pays $1,770/mo and gets 120 pooled audit credits monthly, enough to audit each location three times per month plus the lunch and dinner variants.
-One enforcement settlement averages $85K.
+Allergen mislabeling settlements commonly land in the mid-five to low-six figure range.
 The math is straightforward.

 Run a free audit on one of your locations first.
 Takes under a minute.
 If the report finds a real gap, that’s your business case for rolling MenuRegistry across the rest of the chain.